viplove3541/animez-2.0/README.md

 - **Streaming**: Stream anime episodes and movies directly from the website.

-- **User-friendly**: Kaido is designed with a user-friendly interface to enhance your viewing experience.
+- **User-friendly**: AnimeZ is designed with a user-friendly interface to enhance your viewing experience.

+- **Ad-Free Viewing**: One of AnimeHub's standout features is its ad-free experience.
+Say goodbye to pop-ups and banner ads.

 ## Technologies Used